hamid80386/mvc/README.md

 5. Controller = is an interface between model and view layer
 6. Router = is a determiner for how handle url request or any type of request and pass appropriate command to a controller.
 7. autoload = this is not part of mvc, but we use of php spl_autoload_register function for don't include classes in any file that use.

+////////////////////////////////////////

+///////////////
+// WORK FLOW //
+///////////////

+when your enter an url in address bar, that send to index.php we change normal attribute of url for remove index.php from url bt .htaccess setting file. this mean www.example.com/intex.php is equal by www.example.com

+and you should now any uri that you point in address bar, will be send to index.php, for example in: www.example.com/category/books
+/category/books
+will be send to index.php and will be access from $_SERVER['REQUEST_URI'] We parse $_SERVER['REQUEST_URI'] by explode function by slash (/) character. then send parsed array to route.php route.php give parsed array and recognize what controller must call, when appropriate controller called, that connecting to fit model and when data prepare, calling appropriate view and passing information (data that process after give from model) to that, view load applicable template(s) and finally present information in HTML format.

+notice: You may need refer to the difference between URL & URI, for this read RFC 1630, RFC 2396, RFC 1738.
+////////////////////////////////////////

 You can change this learning project and share your exprience with this repository ;)